lebull/musings/interviews/realistic_questions.md

 ## 19. Tell me about a time when you came up with a new approach to a problem.

+IP Launchpad App

+* At IP, there was an 'IP Launchpad' iOS Application
+* Every time an update was released I was tasked with recustomizing our app with our branding and enhancements
+* Decided to automate this process
+* Went from a custom script to discovering task managers like grunt/gulp.
+Snowballed into being able to easilly add other important steps like building and publishing

 LADI
 Automatic Documents
 PrePost